tetianadivnych/backend-puzzles-game/README.md

 # Description
-This is the Java backend part of a project which generates puzzles and enables users to assemble them manually.
+This is the Java backend part of a project which generates puzzles and enables users to assemble them.
 The application can also check if the assembled puzzles match an original picture.

 When this server is up, launch [the frontend](https://github.com/tetianadivnych/frontend-puzzles-game/tree/main) part.